Best 10 AI SOC Platforms For Business (2026)

 Our Take

 If your security operations run on Sentinel and Defender, your analysts should have access to this.
 The Copilot layer adds tangible speed to daily triage and investigation without forcing a tool change.
 We think organizations running fragmented, non-Microsoft environments will find the integration value harder to unlock.
-For Microsoft-first security teams, this is well worth considering.
+Security Copilot is available to Microsoft 365 E5 and E7 customers.

 Strengths